Changing Light Colors on the Amazon Echo: What Does Each Color Mean?

 • Pulsing Green Light: You are receiving an incoming call or a “Drop-In” to your device.
 You can ask Alexa to answer.
 You can also tell Alexa to ignore the call.
 Lastly, you can simply let the call go through to your messages by not giving a voice command.

-How to Change Color on Amazon Echo
+How to Change Light Color on Amazon Echo

 Knowing how to change colors on the Amazon Echo can keep the lights from glowing at the wrong moments.
-For example, maybe you have a small child you’re trying to rock to sleep, but your device’s pulsing yellow light is keeping them awake.
+For example, maybe you have a small child and you’re trying to rock to sleep, but your device’s pulsing yellow light is keeping them awake.

 You can turn off your Amazon Echo’s lights with your phone.
 Keep in mind that you can only disable two different light colors: the yellow and green lights.